hhxsv5/laravel-s/README.md

 }
 ```

-- The database connection will be `memory resident`, recommend to enable `persistent connection`.
+- The database connection will be `memory resident`, reconnect automatically after disconnect.
+Recommend to enable `persistent connection`.
 ```PHP
 // config/database.php
 //...